tompany/Voron_PWM_Beeper/README.md

-# How to play tunes on a speaker from your BTT Octopus v1.1.1 board
+# How to play tunes on a speaker from your BTT Octopus v1.1.1 board running KLIPPER

 ## Originally developped for a Voron 2.4r2